-In 2021, the General Assembly stipulated, inter alia, that from 2022 onwards, members must annually provide the status of implementation of the GPSNR Policy (status provided by Pirelli to GPSNR)
+In 2021, the General Assembly stipulated that from 2022 onwards, members must annually provide the status of implementation of the GPSNR Policy (status provided by Pirelli to GPSNR)

-Also in 2022, Pirelli actively participated in several working groups launched by the platform, specifically:
+Also in 2023, Pirelli actively participated in several working groups launched by the platform, specifically:

-- the "Smallholder Representation Working Group", which Pirelli co-chairs, has identified a geographically diverse group of farmers capable of effectively representing the interests of smallholders within the platform and identified three representatives to sit on the Executive Committee. - work continues to support the smallholder community on the platform, with the aim of extending the geographical presence covered and achieving the new targets set; - the "Capacity Building Working Group", which Pirelli co-chairs, in 2022 has continued its activities aimed at developing a capacity building strategy in favour of smallholders and industrial plantations, identifying potential sources of financing; - the "Traceability and Transparency Working Group" which aims to identify an appropriate tool to improve the large-scale traceability, and therefore transparency, of the complex natural rubber supply chain.
+- the "Smallholder Representation Working Group", which Pirelli co-chairs, has identified a geographically diverse group of farmers capable of effectively representing the interests of smallholders within the platform and identified three representatives to sit on the Executive Committee; - work continues to support the smallholder community on the platform, with the aim of extending the geographical presence covered and achieving the new targets set; - the "Capacity Building Working Group", which Pirelli co-chairs, in 2022 has continued its activities aimed at developing a capacity building strategy in favour of smallholders and industrial plantations, identifying potential sources of financing; - the "Traceability and Transparency Working Group" which aims to identify an appropriate tool to improve the large-scale traceability, and therefore transparency, of the complex natural rubber supply chain.
 During 2021, the group focused on mapping the traceability systems offered by the market, with a specific focus on those already used in the world of natural rubber.
 The work will continue in 2022, with the aim of defining the general characteristics that the traceability tool must have in order to meet the level of transparency required by the GPSNR platform; Pirelli participated until the working group completed its task in early 2022 and the working group was closed.
-The traceability and transparency work was transferred to the Risk sub-working group, of which Pirelli is a member, set up to identify and manage risks to support the development of GPSNR. - Pirelli in 2022 also participated in the "Shared Responsibility working group", which aims to define the principles and framework for implementing shared responsibility within the platform.
-The work will continue in 2023, including a first trial of the Traceability Working Group and the start of a two-year capacity-building project for 5,000 farmers, which Pirelli is sponsoring.
+The traceability and transparency work was transferred to the Risk sub-working group, of which Pirelli is a member, set up to identify and manage risks to support the development of GPSNR. - the Shared Responsibility working group aims to define the principles and framework for the implementation of shared responsibility within the platform.
+Work continued in 2023 with the start of a two-year capacity building project targeting 5,000 farmers, which Pirelli is sponsoring and should be completed by Q2 2024.